Choose exam board for KS4 Computer Science (GCSE)

 Climate action is positive for all of the world.

-Climate action aims to benefit the world, but political issues arise.
-Low income and emerging countries are asked to reduce industries, while the top five polluters are developed nations, creating an imbalance in responsibility for climate action.
+Climate action aims to benefit the world, but creates political challenges.
+Whilst low income countries are asked to reduce industries, some of the world's largest polluters are wealthy nations, creating an imbalance in responsibility.

 Encourage pupils to think critically about the fairness of climate action.
 Discuss how low income countries may face disproportionate challenges compared to wealthier nations.
 Use real-world examples to help pupils explore both sides of the argument.